PPC, SOLUTIONS 8

 Let’s dive in!

-Performance Max Insights Tab
+What is Performance Max Insights Tab?

 The Insights Tab is a new tab in Google Ads that gives you an overview of the audiences and themes that are relevant to your products or services.